TechDufus/TravLang/release-info/introduction.md

 Once a new version branch has been created, and the feature set has been stabilised, we start publishing prerelease versions of this branch.

-For instance, after branching OCaml 5.2, we start publishing alpha versions: for instance `5.2.0~alpha1`, then `5.2.0~alpha2`.
+For instance, after branching travlang 5.2, we start publishing alpha versions: for instance `5.2.0~alpha1`, then `5.2.0~alpha2`.

 Once core development tools have been ported to work on those alpha versions, we